Murkguy/TheMurk/Draft Version 0.1/home.md

 Through intense study, you have gained access to magics not previously available to you.
 You gain the following benefits:

 - Your Intelligence score increases by 1, to a maximum of 20.
 - You have a cantrip book for recording different cantrips.
 As long as you have the book, you can prepare two cantrips from the book daily.
-The book starts with two wizard cantrips of your choice already recorded.
+The book starts with two magister cantrips of your choice already recorded.
 Intelligence is your spellcasting ability for cantrips prepared in the book.
 - You can record new cantr

 #### Tracker